Shradha-ghai/ConnectTheThree/README.md

 # ConnectTheThree
-A basic gaming app similar to tic-tac-toe with some modifications.
+A basic gaming android app built using android studio similar to tic-tac-toe with some modifications.